aaronlumsden/vue-mo-js/readme.md

 # Vue Mo.js
+A Vue JS wrapper for the awesome Mo.js

 ## Limitations
 This wrapper currently only supports the burst mo.js component.
 I may look to add more in the future.
 It makes it simple to add mojs burst animations to a clickable element in your Vue.js application by adding the vue directive `v-mojs`